Skip to content

 The project is split across four repositories.
 This documentation set gathers the Markdown documents from all four projects in one place, organised for public consumption.

 Source of truth.
 Files in this directory are English copies derived from the source repositories.
-Originals remain canonical; see SOURCES.md for the per-file provenance.
+Originals remain canonical.
 When a source repository changes, this consolidated copy may lag.

 System overview